 According to this survey, 63% of retail shopping actions begin from online search.
 Even if a purchase gets made in a brick-and-mortar store, it is most likely a result of previous online search and price comparison.

 Additionally, millennial customers who represent the majority of US online shoppers say the reason they prefer buying online is the opportunity to easily compare prices and look for discounts and coupons.

 #6 Intolerance to added costs

 Online shopping statistics shows that the reason why 49% of user abandon their shopping carts without completing a purchase is high extra costs such as shipping fees or taxes.
 Among other reasons to leave an online store empty-handed there are customer experience issues: inconvenience of creating an account, long or complex checkout process, and long delivery times.

-Did you know Sellvia products get delivered to their US customers in just 1-3 days?
+Did you know Sellvia products get delivered to their US customers quickly and on time?
 Stored in a Califonia-based warehouse, they play a major part in making your buyer satisfied – and willing to come back for more purchases!

 #7 Attention to detail